Top 5 trekking in Tibet

 - 15 days.
 Brunei.
 Japan.
 Singapore. ( Major travelers )

 You will first need to get your Chinese visa, which is required to obtain a TTB permit.
 Therefore apply for your Chinese visa at least a month before your planned trip.
 TTB only allows access to Lhasa and suburb areas.
 For visiting other places like Shigatse, Ngari, Shannan, and Mount Everest, you need to obtain additional paperwork.
 When you are visiting museums, monasteries, and other attractions, you should always be accompanied by a licensed tour guide.
 You will have to use the services of a Chinese travel agency.
 After your activities are over, you are allowed to walk around freely in towns such as Lhasa, Shigatse, Gyantse, and Nyingchi.

 1. Alien travel permit

-Issued by the Tibetan Local Public Security Bureau, this permit is needed for the foreign tourists to travel beyond Lhasa city to other prefectures such as Shigatse, Nyingtri, Tsetang, etc. This permit can be applied for after your arrival in Tibet.
+Issued by the Tibetan Local Public Security Bureau, this permit is needed for the foreign tourists to travel beyond Lhasa city to other prefectures such as Shigatse, Nyingtri, Tsetang, etc. This permit can apply for after you arrive in Tibet.

 2. Border pass

 If you are planning to travel to border areas such as Mount Kailash or Mount Everest, you should obtain a border pass.
-This pass is also required for transfer from Nepal and Tibet.
+This pass is also required for travel in or out of Nepal.

 3. Military permit